danthegoodman1/RedpandaSovereignStructure/README.md

 ## Real world performance

-Without a GPU it can be pretty slow.
+Without a GPU it can be a bit slow depending on record size and throughput.
+Thankfully we can parallelize operations with more cores, and we can introduce GPU machines to wildly speed up inference time.

-However, the novel retry framework shows it's immense value in practice:
+The novel retry framework shows it's immense value in practice:

 ```
 dangoodman: ~/code/RedpandaSovereignStructure git:(main) zsh running/1-consume.sh